mattva01/schooltool/src/schooltool/app/README.txt

     ['Teacher1', 'Teacher2']

-You can determine if a Person is a teacher using schoolbell.relationship methods, there is also a method PersonView.isTeacher in schooltool's web UI:
+You can determine if a Person is a teacher using schooltool.relationship methods, there is also a method PersonView.isTeacher in schooltool's web UI:

     >>> from schooltool.relationships import URISection, URIInstruction
-    >>> from schoolbell.relationship import getRelatedObjects
+    >>> from schooltool.relationship import getRelatedObjects
     >>> len(getRelatedObjects(teacher1, URISection,
     ...                       rel_type=URIInstruction)) > 0
     True